 A few years ago, at one of those television critics association meetings in Pasadena, where in my emergency role as co-show runner of the Fox television series Alcatraz I was to be trotted out to face the press and promote the show, my reputation preceded me: those executives at Fox and Warner Bros. who know me from my previous incarnation as a t.v. creator were in continuous contact to ensure I’d attend (in the past I sent my mentor, Bill Sackheim, telling everyone I was too busy writing the next episode to take time out to talk about it).

 Happily, the critics had no interest in me.
 Their focus was on J.J.
 Abrams, whose production company developed the show and who is deservedly an entertainment superstar.
 And seems to enjoy it.

 I just don’t, sorry.
 The end, full stop.

 Unfortunately, in the age of social networks and the culture of personality, of fetish and spectacle, an aversion to self promotion is professional suicide.

 My history, in a nutshell: ten movie credits, a modicum of uncredited scriptwriting, some television series that didn’t last, some pilots that didn’t sell, just enough unproduced original film and t.v. work to push me to finish the novel I intended to write when I stumbled out of Stanford with a degree in economics and more creative writing under the tutalege of Chuck Kinder than was probably healthy.

 Well, not exactly the novel I intended to write then.
 That one is still in a box, unfinished.
 UCLA film school sent me to an alternate universe.

+Hard Copy was my first produced series.
 Pacific Heights was my first produced film.
 My feature directorial debut, Where’s Marlowe? was distributed by Paramount Classics, much to their chagrin.

 Which was spectacularly satisfying.